Li Shiji: During Emperor Gaozong's reign

 Li Ji, as a military commander, was full of strategies and capable of making excellent decisions.
 When he discussed issues with others, he accepted good suggestions as fast as the flowing water.
 When he achieved a victory, he credited his subordinates.
 The awards of gold, silver, and silk he received were all distributed to his officers and soldiers.
 People were willing to sacrifice for him, so whenever he launched an attack, he was always successful.
 He always selected, as his officers, those with proper appearances and who were tolerant and serious.
 When asked why, his response was, "Those who are of ill fortune will not be successful."
 His reign over his household was strict but loving.
-Once, when he was Puye, his sister was ill, and he personally cooked porridge for her.
+Once, when he was Puye, his elder sister was ill, and he personally cooked porridge for her.
 Suddenly, a gust of wind blew the flame, which burned his beard.
 His sister said, "You have many male and female servants.
 Why do you have to labor yourself?"
 He responded, "It is not that I have no one to order.
 It is only that you are old, and I am old.
 Would there really be enough times for me to be able to cook porridge for you?

 Li Ji's oldest son Li Zhen (李震) predeceased him, so the title of Duke of Ying was inherited by Li Zhen's son Li Jingye.
 In 684, after Emperor Gaozong's death and after Empress Dowager Wu deposed her third son with Emperor Gaozong, Emperor Zhongzong, replacing him with her fourth son Emperor Ruizong but was posturing toward taking the throne herself, Li Jingye rose in rebellion.
 In reprisal, Empress Dowager Wu destroyed Li Ji's tomb, posthumously stripped him of his titles, and slaughtered most, but not all, of his descendants.
 In 705, after Emperor Zhongzong was restored following a coup against his mother (who was then ruling as "Emperor" of her state of Zhou), Li Ji's tomb and titles were restored.